RamilGauss/MMO-Framework/readme.txt

 //----------------------------------------------------------------------------------------
     English

-	For compiling requires: see directory Dependency.
+	For compiling requires: see files dpendency.txt and todo.txt.

 To view the architectural decisions need Enterprise Architect 7.0.